Component Model

 Container

-Nette\ComponentModel\Container is the parent component, i.e. the component containing the children and thus forming the tree structure.
-It has methods for easily adding, retrieving and removing components.
+Nette\ComponentModel\Container is the parent component, i.e., the component containing children and thus forming the tree structure.
+It has methods for easily adding, retrieving, and removing objects.
 It is the ancestor of, for example, the form or classes Control and Presenter.

 getComponent (string $name): ?Component

 Returns a component.
-Attempt to call undefined child causes invoking of factory createComponent($name).
-Method createComponent($name) invokes method createComponent<component name> in current component and it passes name of the component as a parameter.
-Created component is then passed to current component as its child.
-We call theese component factories, they can be implemented in classes inherited from Container.
+Attempting to retrieve an undefined child invokes the factory method createComponent($name).
+The createComponent($name) method calls the method createComponent<component name> in the current component, passing the component name as a parameter.
+The created component is then added to the current component as its child.
+We call these methods component factories, and they can be implemented in classes inherited from Container.

 getComponents(): array